Top 50 Best Deck Skirting Ideas – Elevated Backyard Designs

 Deck skirting can be made of lattice, wood, stone, or several types of composite materials.
 Browse the following images and discover how many options you have for turning a potential eyesore into a lovely design element.

-Lattice panels are one of the most popular deck skirting ideas, and for good reason.
+Lattice panels are one of the most popular deck skirting ideas and for good reason.
 The simple grid pattern goes well with many types of architecture, including traditional, cottage, and rustic homes.
 Lattice panel openings provide a decent balance between ventilation and visual covering.
-Hundreds of wood or vinyl lattice options exist to coordinate with your backyard décor.
+Hundreds of wood or vinyl lattice options exist to coordinate with your backyard decor.

 While wood lattice is perhaps the most popular form of skirting material, other wood materials open the door to many different deck skirting ideas.
 Simple wood planks installed horizontally, like shiplap, are an attractive skirting option that can be left bare or stained.
 Note that pressure-treated lumber weathers nicely into a warm gray that coordinates well with many color schemes.

 Horizontal lines are a classic element of modern design.
-Therefore, horizontally fastened wood or composite deck skirting conveys a rich contemporary vibe.
+That’s why horizontally fastened wood or composite deck skirting conveys a rich contemporary vibe.
 It elongates the appearance of your home and blends well with Asian-inspired backyard landscaping.
 Horizontal deck skirting ideas are also a good option for mid-century modern home exteriors.

 Add interest to your modern by making your an actual focal point.
 You can accomplish this by installing with an engraved or painted design pattern.
 If you can’t find with a design that suits you, consider stenciling your own.
 Large paisley, floral, and mandala stencils are available for and fencing board walls.

-4. Skirting Ideas for Traditional Decks
+4. Elegant Skirting Ideas

 A deck dedicated to outdoor living is one of the top features sought after by homebuyers.
 Whether you have a covered deck, roofless deck, or screen porch, it will need a skirt if it is elevated.
 Most people immediately think of lattice panels for traditional homes, but more elegant options abound.

-5. Craftsman Deck Skirting
+5. Craftsman Style Options

-6. Deck Skirting Using Composite Decking
+6. Utilizing Composite Decking

 7. Stone and Brick Skirting